linkeddatacenter/kees/README.md

 ## Definitions
+KEES is mainly a matter of definitions.
 A lot of concepts used by KEES refer to the well-known [Semantic Web Standards](https://www.w3.org/standards/semanticweb/) published by the World Wide Web Consortium ([W3C](https://w3.org/)).

 ### Data
 *Data*, as per KEES, encompasses any *literal* like words, numbers, or generally, any sequence of symbols.
 For instance, strings such as `xyz`, `123`, `33.22`, or `http://LinkedData.Center` exemplify *data*.
 Typically, data is linked with a data type that defines constraints on the sequence of symbols composing the data.
 For instance, the number `123`, the float `33.22`, or the URI `http://LinkedData.Center` each possess their respective data types, which specify rules regarding the permissible symbols sequence.
 Importantly, the data type does not inherently convey the meaning of the data itself.